JustinTArthur/ddbcereal/docs/usage.rst

       mistakes might only be caught after the serialized value has been sent to DynamoDB.

-   :param bool validate_strings: Raises a ``ValueError`` on attempts to
+   :param bool validate_strings: Raises a ``StringNotAllowedError`` on attempts
-      serialize empty strings, which DynamoDB can't store.
+      to serialize empty strings, which DynamoDB can't store.
 Disabling will result in faster serialization.

    :param DateFormat datetime_format: Determines how Python datetimes should be